eugenius1/soap/README.md

 Defaults are to run the benchmark expressions available (a subset from PolyBench and Livermore Loops) at single-precision, and varying the precision of the frontiers.
-Area dynamic cache is used by default and full closure is perfomed with a maximum transormation depth of 1000.
+Area dynamic cache is used by default and full closure is performed with a maximum transformation depth of 1000.